 - Never punish your Border collie for any mistake

 How to deal with BC’s separation anxiety

 It is very important to control a Border collie’s separation anxiety before he becomes a problem dog for you.

 Teach your Border collie basic training and all necessary commands like sit, drop, stay, calm, and relax.
 Make sure everyone at your home is consistent with your collie’s training.
 Always reward your collie in good manners.

 Take your Border collie into a less area room and play with him.
 After some time give him a chewing toy and go out of the room in front of him.
 Make sure there is not an appliance in the room that can be destroyed by your Border collie.
 Come back after some time and reward him.
 Similarly, keep on doing this by increasing the time every time.
 Through this, your Border collie will learn to live alone and will stay in control even if left alone at home.

 Always remember that never hug or say goodbye to your Border collie before going out or arriving.
-Make your going and arriving uneventful and normal.
+Make you’re going and arriving uneventfully and normally.

 Serious separation anxiety